Ilan Hall – Alumni Bio

 In 2007, at age 24, Ilan won season two of Bravo TV’s reality competition, Top Chef.

 In early 2013, Ilan developed a television program called Knife Fight with executive producer, Drew Barrymore, for the Esquire Network.
 “The concept of the show started when I was working at Casa Mono and we had mise en place leftover that wouldn’t last for the next day.
 So instead of throwing it out, we would throw it down,” Ilan says.
 Debuting on September 24, 2013, the show was described as an underground, after-hours cooking competition, where talented chefs go head-to-head in front of a rowdy crowd of celebrities, critics, and die-hard foodies.
-Each episode has different contestants that face off in pairs at The Gorbals’ Los Angeles kitchen.
+Each episode has different contestants that face off in pairs.
 The show has a rotating cast of judges.